ebzzry/ebzzry.github.io/gpg-ssh-kde.md

 ## Verification

-Unfortunately, we have to restart our KDE session to take these settings into effect.
-If you how to make them work, without logging out, please let me know in the comments below.
+Unfortunately, you have to restart your KDE session for these settings to take effect.
+If you know a method that doesn't require restarting the session, please let me know.

 Press <kbd>Ctrl+Alt+Del</kbd> to logout, then login with your account.